meta-l/betrayal/README.md

 What is doesn't do: Can on use text files as message body.
 Plan is to get it to read .msg files too, so that nicely formatted outlook messages can be sent.

 Version History:
-0.2 - included input file check for existence.
+0.2 - included input file exist and magic check
 0.1 - Initial